MicrosoftDocs/cpp-docs/docs/standard-library/valarray-operators.md

 ### Parameters

-*left*\
+*`left`*\
-The value to be shifted or the valarray whose elements are to be shifted.
+The value to be shifted, or the `valarray` whose elements are to be shifted.

-*right*\
+*`right`*\
-The value indicating the amount of right shift or valarray whose elements indicate the element-wise amount of right shift.
+The value indicating the amount of right shift, or a `valarray` whose elements indicate the element-wise amount of right shift.

-### Return Value
+### Return value

-A valarray whose elements have been shifted right by the specified amount.
+A `valarray` whose elements have been shifted right by the specified amount.

 ### Remarks